arashwan/matrixnet/README.md

 ## Acknowledgements

-We would like to thank [CornetNets](https://github.com/princeton-vl/CornerNet)
+Our code is based on [CornetNets](https://github.com/princeton-vl/CornerNet)